bergano65/azure-docs.ru-ru/articles/billing/billing-how-to-change-credit-card.md

 1. Select “+” to add a card.

     ![Screenshot that shows the edit option next to the payment method.](./media/billing-how-to-change-credit-card/editcard_new.png)
-1. Enter credit or debit card details.
+1. Enter credit card details.
 1. Select **Save**.

 If you get an error after you add the credit card, see [Credit card declined at Azure sign-up](billing-credit-card-fails-during-azure-sign-up.md).

-## Update existing credit or debit card
+## Update existing credit card

 If your credit card gets renewed and the number remains the same, update the existing credit card details like the expiration date.
 If your credit card number changes because the card is lost, stolen, or expired, follow the steps in the [Add a credit card as a payment method](#addcard) section.
 You don't need to update the CVV.